xxFrozt/Exploring-Rate-of-Change-of-Frequency-RoCoF-events-in-the-Nordic-Syncrenous-Area/README.md

-#
-#
-#
-#
-#
-#
-#
-#
-#
-#
-#
-#
 # DISCLAIMER: There have been raised FutureWarnings when running the code.
 This could possibly affect the future usability of the code.
-#
+Maintenence will not be provided.
 ## Table of Contents

-_Note: This is only a navigation guide for the specification, and does not define or mandate terms for any specification-compliant documents._

 - [Sections](#sections)
   - [Title](#Exploring-Rate-of-Change-of-Frequency-RoCoF-events-in-the-Nordic-Syncrenous-Area)